Skip to Content

 This course will examine issues around improving the public’s response to warning systems for weather, flooding, tsunami and other hazards.
 It will explore international examples of effective end-to-end warning systems and discuss research into the effectiveness of these systems.
 It will discuss existing training approaches among emergency response agencies and ways to improve these by developing and implementing new technologies and training methods.
 The course will also address the role of communities in developing and maintaining effective systems.

-The role of public education, community engagement in building resilient communities
+The role of public education, community engagement and public participation in building resilient communities

 Drawing on recent research in New Zealand, Australia and internationally, this course will provide an evidence-based framework for understanding the role of public education (including schools), community engagement and public participation in building resilient communities.
 Case studies will examine both New Zealand and overseas examples of public education and community engagement initiatives and discuss monitoring and evaluation strategies.